mmbman/Katagiri/1987-04-17-Platform-Sutra-Talk-6.md

 **Question:** I have a question on the first section of this book.
 Now there is the sound of the bird, and I have a vision of the floor, and emotion in my chest.
 So I want to know how these three are grasped as objects, and how they are not [grasped] as objects.
 How is it that [I] create these objects or don’t create these objects.

 **Katagiri Roshi:** [...]
 Do you understand his meaning?
 Your question is, how do we create the object or not object?
-Related with the three things: floor, birds, and [...] emotions.
+Related with the three things: floor, birds, and [...] emotions?

 **Different person:** Are you asking that in relation to inwardly and outwardly?